Risks abound for both parties in uncertain Senate races - KESQ

 But Republican operatives working on a series of Senate races appear more dour of late, with some admitting their candidates have yet to take advantage of the helpful environment, allowing their Democratic opponents to stand out, raise money and prepare.

-“Some of these candidates need to get their shit together,” said a Republican working on Senate races.
-“They are potentially putting at risk vey winnable seats.”
+“Some of these candidates need to get their sh*t together,” said a Republican working on Senate races.
+“They are potentially putting at risk very winnable seats.”

 To Republicans looking for a wave election in November, the margin for error is slim.